Focus Writing For Bank Exam Samples and Examples

 Reputation: We will always keep in touch with the customer to collect all the feedback on our product or service so we can improve to reach the customer’s satisfaction

-Superior Customer Service: Additionally, the management helps customers in customizing and choosing the best straw size based on their preferences.
+Superior Customer Service: Additionally, management assists customers in customizing and selecting the optimal straw size based on their preferences.

 Location: Moreover, BambooS delivers products all around Malaysia.

-Product: Finally, the products are very reusable, affordable, and eco-friendly.
+Product: Finally, the products are highly reusable, affordable, and environmentally friendly.

 Table: 4 Keys of Success